MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 **Simpleator: ** Using Hyper-V API to create an isolated guest address space and logging Winapi calls
 <br>

 AetherVisor provides an advantage over these projects as it allows code to be sandboxed on-the-fly on real systems, without the need for emulating startup code, or setting up a fabricated system environment.
-Aethervisor is the only solution feasible for analyzing complex software with many parts.
+Thus, AetherVisor the only solution feasible for analyzing complex software with many parts.
 <br>

 ### Branch Tracing